ppsmk388/MoraBench/README.md

 # 📙  Quick examples

 All example code can be found in [this](https://github.com/ppsmk388/MoraBench/tree/main/examples).
-For example, for [LEMR framework](https://github.com/ppsmk388/MoraBench/tree/main/examples/LEMR/), we can show its result by following steps:
+For example, for [LEMR framework](https://github.com/ppsmk388/MoraBench/tree/main/examples/LEMR/), we can show its result of prompt selection setting by following steps:

-### Generate plot data

-#### 1. Generate plot data for prompt selection setting:
+### 1. Generate plot data:

 We can directly run . /examples/run.sh